British vaccine science chief says: earlier booster campaign wouldn't have been right | Health

 The chair of Britain's vaccine group said on Tuesday that calling an earlier and faster COVID-19 vaccine booster campaign would not necessarily have been the right policy given the scientific evidence at the time.

-Asked if in retrospect it would have been better to have an earlier vaccine booster campaign to protect against a new variant, Professor Lim Wei Shen, chair for COVID-19 immunisation on the government's Joint Committee on Vaccination and Immunisation, said: "The simple answer is no.
+Britain is racing to offer all adults a booster by the end of the year as the country faces what Prime Minister Boris Johnson has termed a "tidal wave" of Omicron variant infections.
+Asked if in retrospect it would have been better to have an earlier booster campaign to protect against a new variant, Professor Lim Wei Shen, chair for COVID-19 immunisation on the government's Joint Committee on Vaccination and Immunisation, said: "The simple answer is no.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)